greiginsydney/Intervalometerator/docs/setup-heartbeating.md

 After each heartbeat is generated, the received web result is checked.
 If a "success" [status code](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes) wasn't received the intvlm8r will attempt a second heartbeat.

-To minimise log bloat (as it executes every five minutes) heartbeat.py logs only its last execution attempt to `heartbeat.log`.
+As heartbeat.py executes every five minutes, `intvlm8r.logrotate` constrains the space consumed by `heartbeat.log` to prevent log bloat.
 The intvlm8r logs the success/failure of heartbeat attempts to `gunicorn.error`, and the last result is stored in `hbresults.txt`, which is then shown on the /monitoring page.

 The heartbeating service shown in this example is "Dead Man's Snitch", however any equivalent service can be used.
 "Dead Man's Snitch" offers a free tier, as well as multiple paid options.
-(We have no commercial relationship with "Dead Man's Snitch".)
+(We have no commercial relationship with "Dead Man's Snitch" or "PagerDuty", introduced later on this page.)
 <br/>

 [Top](https://github.com/greiginsydney/Intervalometerator/blob/master/docs/setup-heartbeating.md#setup-heartbeating)